skillrepos/huggingface/labs.md

 ```
 huggingface-cli repo create  --type space --space_sdk gradio -y sentiment-analysis-app
 ```
 After this, you'll be able to see a link for the new repo as well as other information.
+(You can ignore the git-lfs warning.)
 ![creating the space](./images/hug45.png?raw=true "Creating the space")

 If you want, you can open up that link and look at the empty space on huggingface.co.